Command & Control API Specification for Google Pub/Sub

 The command message MAY contain arbitrary payload, set as message value, to be sent to the device.
 The value of the message’s subject attribute may provide a hint to the device regarding the format, encoding and semantics of the payload data.

 An application can determine the overall outcome of the operation by means of the response to the command.
-The response is either sent back by the device, or in case the command could not be successfully forwarded to the device, an error command response message is sent by the Hono protocol adapter or Command Router component.
+The response is either sent back by the device (response-required) or the adapter (ack-required), or in case the command could not be successfully forwarded to the device, an error command response message is sent by the Hono protocol adapter or Command Router component.

 Response Message Format